lzakrzewski/simple-prepaid-card/README.md

 CreditCard:
  - Contains **CreditCard** aggregate and behavior (load/block/unblock/charge funds)

-It's highly possible that in future the responsibility of CreditCard will by moved to an external 3rd party credit card provider like ([https://stripe.com](Stripe), [https://www.braintreepayments.com/](Braintree)), so in order to easy switch **CreditCardProvider**  the CreditCard context was completely decoupled from CoffeeShop.
+It's highly possible that in future the responsibility of CreditCard will by moved to an external 3rd party credit card provider like ([https://stripe.com](Stripe), [https://www.braintreepayments.com/](Braintree)).
+In order to easy switch **CreditCardProvider**  the CreditCard context was completely decoupled from CoffeeShop context.
 CoffeeShop context has an interface `CreditCardProvider` and current implementation is `LocalCreditCardProvider` which is a bridge to CreditCard context.
 If the external `CreditCardProvider` will be chosen then `CreditCardProvider` need to have another implementation like `StripeCreditCardProvider`.

-Aggregates were marked with `SimplePrepaidCard\Common\Model\Aggregate` interface, Value objects with `SimplePrepaidCard\Common\Model\ValueObject` interface and Domain events with `SimplePrepaidCard\Common\Model\DomainEvent`.
+- Aggregates were marked with `SimplePrepaidCard\Common\Model\Aggregate` interface,
+- Value objects with `SimplePrepaidCard\Common\Model\ValueObject` interface,
+- Domain events with `SimplePrepaidCard\Common\Model\DomainEvent` interface.

 #### Layered Application Architecture
 Each context of that application (CoffeeShop, CreditCard) has layers: